pingcap/docs-cn/tiflash/tiflash-supported-pushdown-calculations.md

 5 rows in set (0.18 sec)
 ```

 In the preceding example, the operator `Limit` is pushed down to TiFlash for filtering data, which helps reduce the amount of data to be transferred over the network and reduce the network overhead.
+This is indicated by the `mpp[tiflash]` value of the `task` column on the row of the `Limit_15` operator.

 ### Example 2: Push expressions down to TiFlash